Scribers/database/routes.md

 /applications/create
 ~~~
 **Requested attributes**
-- joboffer_id: The id of the job offer to apply for.
+- offer_id: The id of the job offer to apply for.
 - user_id: The id of the user applying for the company.

 **Response**